This post is motivated by my belief that a misleading name results in many Canadians holding excessive cash in the TFSA.

 When it Makes Sense to Hold Cash

-Firstly, an emergency fund shall be held as cash.
+Firstly, an emergency fund must be held as cash.
 Cash also makes sense when you need the money within the next 5 years.

 The next logical step is to ask: when does it makes sense to hold my cash in the TFSA?